-A substantial portion of our revenue is attributable to sales of products, the prices of which have been historically cyclical and sensitive to relative changes in supply and demand, the availability and price of feedstocks and general economic conditions.
-Historically, the markets for some of our products have experienced alternating periods of tight supply, causing prices and profit margins to increase, followed by periods of capacity additions, resulting in oversupply and declining prices and profit margins.
+A substantial portion of our revenue is attributable to sales of products, including the most of products of our petrochemicals business, the prices of which have been historically cyclical and sensitive to relative changes in supply and demand, the availability and price of feedstocks and general economic conditions.
+Historically, the markets for some of our products, including the most of products of our petrochemicals business, have experienced alternating periods of tight supply, causing prices and profit margins to increase, followed by periods of capacity additions, resulting in oversupply and declining prices and profit margins.
 Currently, several of our markets are experiencing periods of oversupply, and the pricing of our products in these markets is depressed.
 We cannot guarantee that future growth in demand for these products will be sufficient to alleviate any existing or future conditions of excess industry capacity or that such conditions will not be sustained or further aggravated by anticipated or unanticipated capacity additions or other events.
 See "--The industries in which we compete are highly competitive and we may not be able to compete effectively with our competitors that are larger and have greater resources", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business--Competition".